Pramod Tiwari

-Career
+Pramod Kumar Tiwari (born 16 July 1952) is an Indian politician from the Indian National Congress party.
+He is currently serving as Deputy Leader of the Opposition in Rajya Sabha, from Rajasthan Rajya Sabha Constituency.
+He is a nine-time Member of the Legislative Assembly (MLA) from Rampur Khas and Former Cabinet Minister in Government of Uttar Pradesh.

+Political career

-Pramod Tiwari was chosen as a member of Uttar Pradesh Assembly for the first time in the 1980s.
+Pramod Kumar Tiwari was chosen as a member of Uttar Pradesh Assembly for the first time in the 1980s.
 He regularly won the Rampur Khas seat.
 He was the Cabinet Minister in Government of Uttar Pradesh from 1984 to 1991.
 Tiwari has won nine times in a row.

 In 2007 election, Tiwari defeated Kunwar Viggyat Singh of the Samajwadi Party (SP) by a huge margin and in 2012 election, he defeated Hira Madi Patel of Bahujan Samajwadi Party by 31,544 votes.

 On 6 June 2012, the Congress removed him as the Congress Legislature Party (CLP) leader and replaced him with Pradeep Mathur, a three-term MLA from Mathura.

 Pramod Tiwari was chosen as a member of U.P.
 Assembly for the first time in the 1980 and won record nine times in a row from Rampur Khas seat in Pratapgarh district.
 He was the minister of U.P. from 1984 to 1989.
 He was also the Congress legislature party leader for a record time.